srijithunni7182/llm4j/hexamind-hub/README.md

 ### ⏰ Temporal Awareness

 Agents are no longer "stuck in time."
 Every agent is automatically aware of the current date and time via:

 * **Prompt Injection**: The current time is injected into every agent's system prompt during initialization.
 * **DateTimeTool**: Agents can explicitly use this tool to get the current timestamp in RFC 1123 format.

+### 🧠 Shared Brain (RAG + Knowledge Graph)

+**The hive mind is real.** Hexamind Hub implements a sophisticated "Shared Brain" architecture:

+* **Vector Memory (RAG)**: Every agent thought, argument, and critique is embedded and stored in a vector database.
+Agents can "recall" similar past discussions or relevant context using semantic search.
+* **Knowledge Graph**: Structured knowledge triples (Subject-Predicate-Object) are extracted from agent analyses in real-time.
+This builds a persistent graph of concepts that agents can query to understand relationships between entities.
+* **Persistence**: All knowledge is persisted to an embedded **H2 Database**, allowing sessions to be paused, resumed, and analyzed later.

+### 📊 Neural Metrics Visualization

+Watch the brain grow in real-time.
+The sidebar now features a "Neural Metrics" dashboard:

+* **Knowledge Nodes**: The number of structured facts in the Knowledge Graph.
+* **Memory Vectors**: The count of embedded thoughts in the Vector Store.
+* **Cognitive Steps**: A live counter of LLM reasoning steps performed by the swarm.

 ### ⚡ UI Stability

 Optimized for large-scale analysis:

 * **WebSocket Tuning**: Increased server-side limits (512KB messages, 1MB buffer) to prevent truncation of deep-dive expert responses.
 * **Heartbeat Management**: Enhanced client-side stability for long-running collaborative sessions.